rs/zerolog/README.md

 ## Caveats

-There is no fields deduplication out-of-the-box.
-Using the same key multiple times creates new key in final JSON each time.
+Note that zerolog does de-duplication fields.
+Using the same key multiple times creates multiple keys in final JSON:

 ```go
 logger := zerolog.New(os.Stderr).With().Timestamp().Logger()